-Results 1–10 of 34 for "Curriculum"X related to "Demand overwhelms San Bernardino mental..."
-Refine Your Search Refine Your Search TopicEducation (27)Children (5)HIV & AIDS (5)Learning & memory (3)Personality (3) 6 more... [+] Anxiety (1)Bullying (1)Death & dying (1)Sleep (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bernstein, Douglas A. (1)Brabeck, Mary (1) 24 more... [+] Carey, Michael P. (1) 14 more... [+] Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Whitcomb, David H. (1)Hide details Results 1–10 of 63 Previous 1 2 3 ...
+Results 1–10 of 63 for "Curriculum"X related to "Demand overwhelms San Bernardino mental..."
+Refine Your Search Refine Your Search TopicEducation (54)Personality (8)Children (5)HIV & AIDS (5)Learning & memory (3) 7 more... [+] Sleep (2)Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Race (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Bernstein, Douglas A. (1)Brabeck, Mary (1) 24 more... [+] Carey, Michael P. (1)Davidson, Margaret (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 63 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 2.Activity 1.2: Understanding Abnormal Behavior: Wearing the Other ShoeStudents tend to form stereotypes about mental illness and distance themselves rather than confront and understand this complex, abstract set of behaviors.
-One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 3.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 4.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 5.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 6.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
-Defendants must show they did not understand the wrongfulness of their acts.Curriculum 7.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 8.Activity 2.1: The Role of Prior Information In Dream AnalysisThe interpretation of dreams, like other stimuli, can be influenced by prior knowledge, expectancies, motivation, emotion and other top down processes.
-Curriculum 9.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 10.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum Previous 1 2 3 ...
+One way to sensitize students to abnormal behavior is to have them view it from the perspective of the person who is mentally ill.Curriculum 3.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 4.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 5.Activity 2.1: The Role of Prior Information In Dream AnalysisThe interpretation of dreams, like other stimuli, can be influenced by prior knowledge, expectancies, motivation, emotion and other top down processes.
+Curriculum 6.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
+Curriculum 7.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
+Defendants must show they did not understand the wrongfulness of their acts.Curriculum 8.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 9.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 10.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 63 for "Curriculum"X related to "Demand overwhelms San Bernardino mental..."